l3lackShark/gosumemory/README.md

 # Linux

 You have two options.
 Either run native, but with sudo privileges, or through WINE.
-If you choose the latter, then plesae start the program with the `-wine=true` flag.
+If you choose the latter, then please start the program with the `-wine=true` flag.
 Please note that we currently don't support 32-Bit builds.
 You would need a 64-Bit WINEPREFIX in order for it to work.